F1LT3R/blog/_posts/2018-03-03-coleman-liau-readability-index.markdown

 - node-js
 ---

+I became fascinated with the Coleman-Liau readability index while testing various writing tools.
+Read about how I reverse engineered the Coleman-Liau algorithm to score the readability sentences.

 During a spell of frequent writing, I tested a multitude of software tools promising to make my writing better.

 The shortlist: